Eisa01/mpv-scripts/README.md

 ### Special Thanks
 Below is list of contributors/ honorable mentions.
 - **SmartCopyPaste Script**
-To access windows clipboard, the method was inspired by [@wiiaboo](https://github.com/wiiaboo/) urlcopypaste script.
+For the initial multi-platform support and access of clipboard, the method was originally forked and edited from [@rossy](https://github.com/rossy/) mpv-repl script.
 Special thanks for his work.
+For the handlers that are used inside the script, which added compatibility for newer mpv versions, the method was originally forked and edited from [@jonniek](https://github.com/jonniek) appendURL script.
+Specical thanks for his work.
 - **SmartHistory Script**
 To create the log file, the method was inspired by a deleted author from a reddit post.
 Special thanks for his work.
 - **UndoRedo Script**